 The surname Hooldernass was first found in East Riding of Yorkshire at Skipsea.
 "The manor is one of those which have continued members of the seigniory of Holderness to the present day.
 In the 12th of Edward III., the king granted a market to the place, to be held on Thursday in every week, and two fairs to be held annually, one on All Saints' day, and the other on the day of the translation of St. Thomas the Martyr."

 Early History of the Hooldernass family

-Another 151 words (11 lines of text) are included under the topic Early Hooldernass History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hooldernass research.
+Another 76 words (5 lines of text) are included under the topic Early Hooldernass History in all our PDF Extended History products and printed products wherever possible.

 Hooldernass Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hooldernass has been recorded under many different variations, including Holderness, Holdernesse, Houlderness and others.

 Early Notables of the Hooldernass family (pre 1700)